 Updated!

 My oldest son, Calvin, went to EMT and paramedic training at a local hospital.
 On the application, there was a section that wanted to know the name of his “accredited” high school.
-He had graduated from a local digital charter school which had only been open for a few years, so I was a little concerned about whether or not that would count.
+He had graduated from a local digital charter school.
+It had only been open for a few years.
+I was a little concerned about whether or not that would count.
 It apparently did because he was accepted to the school and earned his paramedic credentials.
 He is now married and gainfully employed in Charlotte, NC.

 That made me wonder about the diploma I issued for my second son, who graduated from our homeschool in 2011.
-Would he face a problem if he applied to college, or sought employment opportunities?
-So far he has not had any problems getting a job with his homeschool issued diploma and he has not been asked to get a GED.
-Luckily he has also been fully employed for the past seven years.
-But could that be a problem for him in the future?
+Would he face any problems if he applied to college or sought employment opportunities?
+So far, he has not had any issues getting a job with his homeschool-issued diploma, and he has not been asked to obtain a GED.
+Luckily, he has also been fully employed for over the past decade.
+However, could that be a problem for him in the future?

 Diploma Fairness for Homeschooling High School in Ohio